Dependency Auto-Injection

 ];

-At this point, we can inject smtp_host and smtp_port into the class properties using @Inject.
+You can inject smtp_host and smtp_port into class properties using #[Inject]:

 <?php